Skip to main content

 Filter by file type

-• Pictures and Photos: e.g. JPG, PNG, GIF
+• Pictures and Photos: e.g., JPG, PNG, GIF

-• Documents: e.g. PDF, ODF, DOCX, EXL
+• Documents: e.g., PDF, ODF, DOCX, EXL

-• Notes: e.g. MD, TXT, HTML
+• Notes: e.g., MD, TXT, HTML

-• Audio files: e.g. OGG, MP3, WAV
+• Audio files: e.g., OGG, MP3, WAV

-• Video files: e.g. WEBM, OGV, MP4
+• Video files: e.g., WEBM, OGV, MP4

-• Archives: e.g. ZIP, RAR, TGZ, 7Z
+• Archives: e.g., ZIP, RAR, TGZ, 7Z

-• Bookmarks: e.g. URL, LNK
+• Bookmarks: e.g., URL, LNK

-• eBook: e.g. EPUB, MOBI, AZW, PRC
+• eBook: e.g., EPUB, MOBI, AZW, PRC

-• Emails: e.g. EML, MSG
+• Emails: e.g., EML, MSG

-In addition to that there are some special filters:
+In addition, there are special filters:

 Search by file type